 Get Legal Help After a Truck Accident in South Carolina

 If you have been hurt in an 18 wheeler crash caused by unsecured truck cargo in South Carolina, the Law Office of Kenneth E. Berger is here to help you and your family with the recovery process today.
-Contact us by phone at (803) 790-2800, use our online contact form to send an email, or use the live chat box on this page right now to get started.
+Call us today at 803-790-2800 (Columbia, SC) / 843-427-2800 (Myrtle Beach, SC), or start a live chat 24/7 with a real, live person to arrange a free and confidential consultation.